mazerunner70/housef3/docs/new_ui_accounts_view.md

 **Layout:**
 - A clear title: "My Accounts".
 - An "Add New Account" button.
+- **Account Import Timeline:** A horizontal timeline visualization showing the date ranges of imported transactions for each account (see section 2.1).
-- A list or grid of account cards/rows.
+- A vertical list of compact account items (previously displayed as cards, now as list items for better space efficiency).

 **Each Account Item in the List will display:**
-- Account Name (e.g., "Chase Checking", "Amex Gold")
+- Account Name (e.g., "Chase Checking", "Amex Gold") - clickable to view details
 - Account Type (e.g., "Checking", "Credit Card", "Savings")
-- Account Number (masked, e.g., "****1234")
+- Bank Name (if available)
 - Current Balance (if applicable and available)
 - Currency
-- Number of associated Transaction Files (e.g., "5 files")
+- Last Transaction Date
+- Import Date Range (start and end dates of imported transaction data)
 - Actions:
     - "Edit" button/icon
     - "Delete" button/icon
-    - Clicking the account item itself (or a "View Details" button) will navigate to/open the Account Detail View.

 **Functionality:**
 - **List Accounts:** Fetch and display all accounts for the logged-in user.